Eto’o: Former Barcelona star believes he is the best African player in history | Goal.com

 Former Barcelona and Inter Milan striker Samuel Eto’o has insisted he is the best African player in history.

-The 38-year-old had an illustrious career where he won 18 major trophies, including two Champions Leagues and two Africa Cup of Nations titles as well as an Olympic gold medal.
+The 38-year-old had an illustrious career where he won 18 major trophies, including three Champions Leagues and two Africa Cup of Nations titles as well as an Olympic gold medal.

 Eto’o was named the African Player of the Year four times but failed to win the Ballon d'Or, with his best placing being in the 2005 edition where he finished third.